jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/GetStartedJSWebsockets.md

 ### Subscribe to the Speech Recognition API, and get a free trial subscription key

-The Speech API is part of Cognitive Services.
-You can get free trial subscription keys from the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page.
+The Speech API is part of Cognitive Research Technologies.
+You can get free trial subscription keys from the [Cognitive Research Technologies subscription](https://azure.microsoft.com/try/cognitive-services/) page.
 After you select the Speech API, select **Get API Key** to get the key.
 It returns a primary and secondary key.
 Both keys are tied to the same quota, so you can use either key.

 > [!IMPORTANT]
 > Get a subscription key.
 Before you can use Speech client libraries, you must have a [subscription key](https://azure.microsoft.com/try/cognitive-services/).